Glucokinase: A signal for insulin

-Regulation in beta cells
+Regulation in β cells

 Glucose immediately amplifies glucokinase activity by the cooperativity effect.

-A second important rapid regulator of glucokinase activity in beta cells occurs by direct protein-protein interaction between glucokinase and the "bifunctional enzyme" (phosphofructokinase-2/fructose-2,6-bisphosphatase), which also plays a role in the regulation of glycolysis.
+A second important rapid regulator of glucokinase activity in β cells occurs by direct protein-protein interaction between glucokinase and the "bifunctional enzyme" (phosphofructokinase-2/fructose-2,6-bisphosphatase), which also plays a role in the regulation of glycolysis.
 This physical association stabilizes glucokinase in a catalytically favorable conformation (somewhat opposite the effect of GKRP binding) that enhances its activity.

 In as little as 15 minutes, glucose can stimulate GCK transcription and glucokinase synthesis by way of insulin.
-Insulin is produced by the beta cells, but some of it acts on beta cell B-type insulin receptors, providing an autocrine positive-feedback amplification of glucokinase activity.
+Insulin is produced by the beta cells, but some of it acts on β cell B-type insulin receptors, providing an autocrine positive-feedback amplification of glucokinase activity.
 Further amplification occurs by insulin action (via A-type receptors) to stimulate its own transcription.

 Transcription of the GCK gene is initiated through the "upstream," or neuroendocrine, promoter.
 This promoter, in contrast to the liver promoter, has elements homologous to other insulin-induced gene promoters.
 Among the probable transacting factors are Pdx-1 and PPARγ.
 Pdx-1 is a homeodomain transcription factor involved in the differentiation of the pancreas.
 PPARγ is a nuclear receptor that responds to glitazone drugs by enhancing insulin sensitivity.